hendricksonja/amplifyssg/README.md

 1.  **Clone repository.**

-    Open the terminal and go the desired directory.
+    Open the terminal and go the desired directory (create a new folder on your desktop).

     ```shell
     # clone the repository using the following command